Video Israel strikes Syrian military headquarters, IDF says

 Over 14 million kids globally have never received a accineJul 15, 2025

-Top-ranked golfer Scottie Scheffler says, 'This is not a fulfilling life'2 hours ago
+Top-ranked golfer Scottie Scheffler says, 'This is not a fulfilling life'Jul 16, 2025

-Music icon Cyndi Lauper looks back on her storied careerJul 16, 2025

-Fans from across the world celebrate 'Jaws' 50th anniversary on Martha's VineyardJul 12, 2025

 ABC News Live Presents